Bethsyf/PruebaTecnicaPokedex/README.md

-# Getting Started with Create React App
+# POKEDEX

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+With this app engine you can find detailed information about each of the characters of Pokemon.
+This project have been made with ReactJS.

 ## Available Scripts